 When will my menstrual cycle return to normal after irregular bleeding caused by the morning-after pill?

 In most cases, menstruation returns to normal the following month.
-In fact, you may even still have your regular scheduled period even if you already had it shortly after taking the morning after pill.
-If menstruation continues to be irregular, consult a doctor.
+In fact, you may even still have your regular scheduled period even if you already had bleeding shortly after taking the morning after pill.
+If menstruation continues to be irregular, consult a health care professional.

 Can I get pregnant after taking Plan B?